textcamp/textcamp/README.md

 ## Demo

-You can find a playable demo at <http://play.text.camp:8080/>.
-It's very limited, but demonstrates the basic functionality in a public environment.
+You can find a playable demo at <https://play.text.camp/>.
+The game play is very limited, but demonstrates the basic functionality in a public environment.

 ## Building